Energage General Terms

 2.3 AUTOMATIC RENEWAL

-Your Subscription for any Services will automatically renew at the end of each Subscription Term unless you cancel the automatic renewal of that Service by providing us with written notice 30 days prior to the end of the current Subscription Term for that Service.
+Your Subscription for any Services will automatically renew at the end of each Subscription Term unless you cancel the automatic renewal of that Service by notifying us at email@example.com at least 30 days prior to the end of the current Subscription Term for that Service.
+Subscriptions that are not canceled at least 30 days prior to the end of the Subscription Term will be invoiced to you automatically with the appropriate fees and payment terms specified in the Service Order.

 To avoid doubt, automatic renewal does not guarantee that the price for Services paid during the previous Subscription Term will remain the same for the next Subscription Term.